W-Floyd/solus-deepin/README.md

 * `deepin-movie` has 'volume down' when it should have 'Volume down', in keyboard shortcuts.

 ### Updates

+*2018-04-15.1* - Just a few updates, nothing big as far as I can tell. `deepin-image-viewer` stopped building with the latest update to 1.2.19, so I need to sort that out.

 *2018-04-05.1* - Got Deepin Movie (Reborn) packaged up, I really like it (for the most part, see further).
 Tried it in a VM, it doesn't work solo at this point.
 I suspect it's something to do with not having acceleration available.
 Will test on bare metal soon(ish?).